Long hill repeats combine the training benefits of VO2 max running intervals and muscular endurance training.

 This increases the strength endurance and fatigue resistance of muscles and muscle fibres.

 My own data, using the Stryd footpod, shows that running power is approximately 4% higher per foot strike, compared with the equivalent intensity on flat terrain.

 Whilst, a 4% increase doesn’t sound significant, these intervals were just over 3minutes long.
 So, that’s nearly 600 foot strikes per interval – each at a 4% greater work rate.

 Here, it’s the sustained increase in force per foot strike, during long hill intervals, that benefits fatigue resistance and muscular endurance.

 Short hill repeats are a great option, especially when you want to place a greater emphasis on power, strength and efficiency.
 But each type of hill workout has a specific benefit and purpose.

 With long hills the main training benefit is the combined benefits of muscular endurance and aerobic fitness.
-And in particular, long hills place a greater emphasis on muscular endurance and fatigue resistance.
-They also do this, whilst keeping an emphasis on aerobic fitness.
+And in particular, long hills are a very specific muscular endurance workout for runners, that places a strong emphasis on aerobic fitness.

 How to run long hill intervals